Izuho/senior-thesis/README.md

 &emsp;&emsp;instance='ibm-q-utokyo/internal/cs-slecture8',<br>
 )

-You can change the experimental setting by the following code in *main.ipynb*.
+You can change the experimental settings by the following code in *main.ipynb*.

 > Q = 2 # qubit<br>
 L = 2 # fraxis layer<br>